PDAL/PDAL/doc/stages/filters.sort.rst

 filters.sort
 ============

-The sort filter orders a point view based on the values of a dimension_.
-The sorting can be done in increasing (ascending) or decreasing (descending) order_.
+The sort filter orders a point view based on the values of a :ref:`dimensions`.
+The sorting can be done in increasing (ascending) or decreasing (descending) order.

 .. embed::